Sidekick Scarf Tips

 In the pattern, you’re instructed to repeat rows 1-4 until you just have 2-4 yds of yarn remaining, or the depth measures a particular amount.
 Below is a visual that shows how to measure the depth when you have stitches on the needles – as you can see, the key is that you’re measuring straight down from the apex of the scarf…

-So in the above visual, I’m measuring straight down fro the tallest point and this is the maximum depth.
-So in this particular piece, I’m at about 9″ (and as you can see, only have a little bit of yarn leftover of my 1st skein), so if I’m making the small size, I’d be ready to bind-off on my next WS row (so long as my last row worked was a row 3).
+So in the above visual, I’m measuring straight down from the tallest point and this is the maximum depth.
+So in this particular piece, I’m at about 9″ (and as you can see, I only have a little bit of yarn leftover of my 1st skein), so if I’m making the small size, I’d be ready to bind-off on my next WS row (so long as my last row worked was a row 3).

 Working the bind-off